Kevinlee23/snow-gallery-ui/README.md

 - Using UI with [shadcn/vue](https://www.shadcn-vue.com/);
 - Using icons with [lucide](https://lucide.dev/icons/);
+- Using map api with [Leaflet](https://leafletjs.com/)

 ## Store

 - Persistent Storage: using MongoDB and mongoose;
 - Temporary Storage: using localstorage and Composables(vue3)

+## More

+- Special statement: Although Leaflet is used in the development, I have no political inclination towards the Russo-Ukrainian War.
+The development of this repository is only about technology and daily life.